KS2 Data Gap in Schools: Utilising Sisra Analytics

 Avoiding Inaccuracies: No KS2 Data for Some Cohorts

-Please note: for all cohorts other than 24/25 and 25/26, you should never put a KS2 score in Sisra for a student who doesn’t have one.
+Please note: For all cohorts other than 24/25 and 25/26, you should never put a KS2 score in Sisra for a student who doesn’t have one.
 The DfE will not report Progress 8 for students without KS2 data, and you will therefore produce an inaccurate reflection of your cohort by including results which do not exist.

 If you want to find out what other schools use instead of KS2 data, why not join the discussion on our School Data Management Facebook page